JesseLuBass/personal-site/src/data/about.md

 # Intro

-This is something else.
+I am a software and data engineer with a background in classical music.
+I am also experienced in the VC fundraising process from a data perspective; I help startups visualize their financial trajectories and present them in the most attractive light to VCs.
+I nuderstand what VCs look for when it comes to data and how important it is to use data to make a good first impression.

 # Currently

-At Arthena, I have learned how to build teams, manage people, shape culture, develop relationships with customers, sell enterprise products, and build on-line predictive models with technologies like [Dask](https://dask.org/), [Dagster](https://dagster.io/), [TensorFlow](https://www.tensorflow.org/), and [spaCy](https://spacy.io/).
-I primarily work as a data engineer but have broad experience across Arthena’s stack.
+At inate, I have learned how to collaborate with my team members, engage with clients and meet deadlines.
+I primarily work as a data engineer within a Flask and Microservices framework but have broad expereince across inate's stack from front to back.

 # Some history